andydlindsay/lectures/w08d01/outline.md

 ### Add Features to App Following TDD
 - helper functions (unit tests)
   - choose a valid response for the computer player (currently hard-coded)
-  - determine the status message to display when the game is done
 - features (integration tests)
   - clicking on the robot head will toggle the cheating boolean
   - render appropriate message in Result component based on game status